yuyuan12138/MethFinder/README.md

 3. **Install the required packages**:

    This project uses PyTorch 1.12.0+cu116.
 You may choose a compatible version if necessary.
+Here is the link.
+[Pytorch](https://pytorch.org/get-started/locally/).

     ```bash
     pip install -r requirements.txt